Why Do I Have Cloudy Hot Water from My Tap?

 Replacing it with a new aerator is a more long-term solution, but the root cause of the blockage will still persist.
 You need a plumber to take a look at your taps and find the cause of your blocked aerator.

 Alternatively, the problem might lie with your water heater.
 This could be especially true if the cloudiness is discoloured or your cold water is also cloudy and stays this way.

 Your water heater might have a sediment build up which is why your water is cloudy.
-A plumbing expert can assess your water heater and provide a solution for your cloudy water and whether it is safe to drink.
+A plumbing expert can assess your water heater, determine whether sediment buildup is the issue, and provide a solution for your cloudy water and whether it is safe to drink.

 The final problem that might be causing your cloudy water is your water supplier.
-If work is being done in your area they might turn off your water mains so no new water enters the system.
-Air can get into the water mains during this time and dissolve in the water, causing the bubbles responsible for your cloudy water.
+If work is being done in your area they might turn off your water mains supply so no new water enters the system.
+Air can get into the water mains during this time and dissolve in the water.
+This can cause the bubbles responsible for your cloudy water.

-For this you’ll simply have to wait it out.
+For this, you’ll simply have to wait it out.
 That air could stay in your hot water system anywhere from just a few hours to a few weeks!
-You’ll just have to wait the cloudy water out.

-If you’re ever concerned, you’re best bet is to call in a plumbing specialist to take a look.
+If you’re ever concerned, your best bet is to call in a plumbing specialist to take a look.